Alternate Names: EPK, Edgar Plastic Kaolin, EPK Kaolin

 EPK is considered by many to be the best North American kaolin for use in suspending glazes as it tends to produce a smooth thixotropic slurry.
 15-20% will normally make the glaze gel slightly, thus when a piece is immersed in the slurry and removed it drips very little and the wet glaze layer stays in place for the time it takes to dewater.
-Since EPK is very close to theoretical kaolin chemistry, it will subsitute for any other kaolin that can make the same claim (e.g. Pioneer).
+Since EPK is very close to theoretical kaolin chemistry, it will substitute for any other pure kaolins (e.g. Pioneer).
 Conversely, most other kaolins will not change the fired properties of most glazes that specify EPK.
 If other kaolins do not suspend the slurry well enough, just gel it to make it thixotropic (see link below).

 This material is mined and processed in Edgar Florida.
 It is extracted hydraulically (a high pressure stream of water is used to wash the clay/sand mix from the bank into a small lake).
 The slurry is pumped from the bottom and transported to vibrating screens that separate out the sand and grade it into sizes.
 The clay that passes the screens is pumped into a pond and settled with the aid of a flocculant.
 The slurry is then dried and the flocculant neutralized.
 The main product at this mine is high quality white sand, the clay is a byproduct.
 The company is confident that there are reserves for the next hundred years or more and the quality will be constant throughout the life cycle of the deposit.

 This was plastic and moldable two days ago, now it is incredibly sticky.
 It is being compared with 5 other kaolin:nepheline mixes, none of them have reacted in this way.